• Home

 • Your participation record

-For the first twelve months of holding a concealable firearms licence, you are only able to possess 1 (one) air pistol, and 1 (one) of the following – a rim-fire pistol (.22) (this calibre will enable you to shoot all ISSF matches), or – a centre-fire pistol (up to .38 inch), or – a black-powder pistol.
+For the first twelve months of holding a concealable firearms licence, you are only able to possess 1 (one) air pistol, and 1 (one) of the following:

 A holder of a concealable firearms licence, who is a member of an approved shooting club, must not possess: